SEMANTiCS-org/semantics-org.github.io/content/cfp_rev_rep.md

 * **Notification of Acceptance**: June 20, 2023 (11:59 pm, Hawaii time)
 * **Camera-Ready Paper Deadline**: July 04, 2023 (11:59 pm, Hawaii time)

+**Submission via Easychair on https://easychair.org/ https://easychair.org/conferences/?conf=sem23**.
+Proceedings of SEMANTiCS 2023 EU will be made available open access.
+The publisher will be IOS Press - Studies on Semantic Web Series.

 ## Topics of Interest
 SEMANTiCS 2023 especially invites contributions that target the following main topics, sub-topics in the context of  semantic-based research and systems as well as applicative domains.